paycoreio/docs/docs/connectors/uapay/index.md

 * Client ID
 * Secret key
+* Virtual ID **\***

+!!! info ""
-* Virtual ID (a random number you set yourself, should be unique: as appropriate, use another ones to connect multiple accounts with the same credentials)
+    **\*** Virtual ID is a random number you set by yourself.
+It should be unique and, as appropriate, you can use another ones to connect multiple Shop accounts with the same Client ID.
+It also may or may not coincide with the Shop ID that you set at the UAPay account.

-Also, choose Test Mode for test connection with UApay, and P2P mode for connection in  peer-to-peer payment network.
+Also, choose Test Mode for test connection with UAPay, P2P mode for connection in  peer-to-peer payment network, and *'Get Balances'* option if you want to obtain your UAPay account balances through {{custom.company_name}} system.

 !!! success
-    You have connected **UApay** account!
+    You have connected **UAPay** account!

 ## Connect H2H Merchant Account